What Is Software Composition Analysis (SCA)?

 Learn more about the minimum requirements for SBOMs.

-Why Is SCA Important?
+Why Is Software Composition Analysis (SCA) Important?

 SCA helps organizations identify publicly disclosed vulnerabilities before they become critical breaches and improves developer experience.
 This translates to better products, a more secure supply chain, and happier customers.
 Let’s explore these benefits in more detail.